malloydata/malloydata.github.io/src/documentation/patterns/moving_avg.md

 # Computing Moving Averages

-Malloy can compute moving averages on result sets.
+Malloy can compute moving averages on resultsets.

 The queries below use the following model